 Older adults and those with underlying health conditions seem to be at higher risk of developing more serious complications from COVID-19.
 However, everyone is at risk and should remain cautious.

 The CDC has developed guidelines for who can be tested, which are used by state health departments to determine testing eligibility.
 Testing someone before they show symptoms start to show can give a negative result, but that could be a false negative if it was too early after becoming infected, then could then unknowingly infect others if they think they are not infected.
 This is why testing criteria is put into place and a person who has had possible exposure must self-quarantine for 14 days.

 After a positive case of COVID-19 is confirmed, the Macon County Health Department will conduct a contact investigation to determine where that person was and who was at risk of being exposed to COVID-19.
 Contact investigations are required under Missouri state statute 19 CSR 20-20.020 for any reportable disease including COVID-19.

 A contact investigation process is this: after a positive case is confirmed, the health department will interview the infected person to collect information on where they have been and people with whom they have been in contact.
 The timeline for the contact investigation begins on the date the person started showing symptoms of the virus.

 The Health Department will contact every person the infected patient has been in direct contact with since starting to show symptoms.
 Direct contact is considered as –

-- Being closer than 6 feet for a prolonged period of time, including but not limited to caring for, living with, visiting or sharing a healthcare waiting area with an infected person.
+- Being closer than 6 feet for 15 minutes or more over a 24 hour period, including but not limited to caring for, living with, visiting or sharing a healthcare waiting area with an infected person.